- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 Let’s learn the basics of how to start investing in stocks:

-The term shares, stock or equity means the same and are used interchangeably.
+The term shares, stock, or equity means the same and are used interchangeably.
 Equity is a share in the ownership of the company’s assets and earnings.
-Higher the number of stock, higher is your stake of ownership.
+The higher the number of stocks, the higher is your stake of ownership.

 However, the ownership doesn’t matter as far as you are able to make profits on the stock purchased.

-Stock Market is a marketplace where buying and selling of stocks happen through a licensed brokerage that deals with exchanges and executes the trades on your behalf.
-It works on demand and supply formula and the fluctuation in the price of a stock is directly related to it.
+Stock Market is a marketplace where buying and selling stocks happens through a licensed brokerage that deals with exchanges and executes the trades on your behalf.
+It works on the demand and supply formula, and the fluctuation in the price of a stock is directly related to it.
 With so many stocks to look for, choosing the best stocks might be overwhelming.
 That is why sticking on a particular type of strategy – long-term, undervalued stocks, growth stocks, emerging markets stocks, etc. – may bring you the best results, particularly if you’re starting with this type of investment.

 How does the Buying and Selling of Stocks Work?